FederatedAI/FATE/federatedml/linear_model/poisson_regression/README.md

 1. The module uses log link function.
 We suggest that you start with large penalty scale and/or small learning step.
 For example, setting alpha to 100 and learning rate to 0.01.
 2. We suggest that you initialize model weights at 0 when learning rate is small.
-3. The current version of HeteroPoisson module does not support multi-host, but it will accept weight difference as a stopping criteria.
+3. The current version of HeteroPoisson module does not support multi-host, but it also accepts weight difference as convergence criteria.
-4. The current version does not support over-dispersion term.
+4. The current version does not include over-dispersion term.